Eugene German: College career

 On February 18, 2017, German scored a freshman season-high 27 points in an 88–80 overtime loss to Toledo.
 As a freshman, he averaged nine points per game and was named to the Mid-American Conference (MAC) All-Freshman Team.
 German gained about 15 pounds after his freshman season and had breakout success as a sophomore.
 On February 17, 2018, he scored a season-high 31 points in a 75–67 win over Western Michigan.
 In his sophomore season, German led the MAC with 20.6 points per game while averaging 3.8 rebounds and 1.7 assists and was named to the second team All-MAC.

 On November 28, as a junior, he recorded a career-high 33 points and five rebounds in an 85–83 loss to Green Bay.
 German averaged 20.4 points, 5.2 rebounds and 2.9 assists per game to earn second-team All-MAC honors.
 He was also named to the MAC All-Tournament Team after averaging 27 points per game at the 2019 MAC tournament.
 Against Miami (Ohio) on February 1, 2020, as a senior, German passed T. J. Lux as Northern Illinois' all-time leading scorer and became the first player in program history to score 2,000 career points.
 In his senior season, he averaged a MAC-leading 20.5 points, 4.1 rebounds and 2.7 assists per game.
 German was named to the Lou Henson All-America Team by Collegeinsider.com and to the first team All-MAC.
 He finished his career at Northern Illinois with 2,203 points, which ranked fifth in MAC history.

 Professional career

 On August 9, 2021, German signed with Greek club Ionikos Nikaias.
 He averaged 20 points, 2.8 rebounds, and 2.3 assists per game.

 On February 10, 2022, German signed with Merkezefendi Belediyesi Denizli Basket of the Basketbol Süper Ligi.

 On May 25, 2022, German signed with Qingdao Eagles of the Chinese Basketball Association.

 On April 4, 2024, he signed with Yukatel Merkezefendi of the Basketbol Süper Ligi (BSL) for a second stint.

 On October 2, 2024, German signed with Beijing Ducks of the Chinese Basketball Association (CBA).

+On July 22, 2026, German made his debut on the streetball TNC league at the Summit 03 event.
+He defeated YouTube personality Moon at the event with a score of 30–15.
+On August 1, 2026, German signed a one-year deal with Hapoel Tel Aviv of the Israeli Premier League.